 Federal laws apply to companies with 15 or more employees.
 However, smaller employers should check if there are any other laws in their area that apply to their business.
 Labor and employment lawyer David Miklas advises reviewing state laws and even local city and county ordinances.

 Workplace sexual harassment typically falls under two categories: quid pro quo and hostile work environment.

-Quid pro quo – This translates loosely from Latin as "this for that" and refers to when job-related benefits are offered in exchange for sexual conduct.
+Quid pro quo: This translates loosely from Latin as "this for that" and refers to when job-related benefits are offered in exchange for sexual favors.
 In this sort of situation, an employer or another person in a position of power will use employees' submission to or rejection of sexual advances in making decisions about their employment (a promotion, pay increase, termination, etc.).
 A common example of this would be an employee being demoted for refusing to date a supervisor.

 The line between the professional and personal is often blurred in small businesses that employ family and friends.
 This can create an overly casual environment with few boundaries and where inappropriate comments and behaviors can easily arise.